cutesthypnotist/VRC-Screenspace-Data-Example/README.md

 # Screenspace Data Example

 Well gamers somehow my hopeless ass has managed to make an example showing a geometry shader encoding multiple per-vertex attributes (world positions, orientation, and an 'up' value) into a grid of screenspace pixel blocks.
-This exports the data to the screen directly without the need for a camera to be pointed at the object.
+This exports the data directly without the need for cameras.

 This data is captured into a CRT through the use of a grabpass where a different shader can perform arbitrary computations on said data.